-Intra-EU supplies
+Intra EU supplies

-Cross-border transactions within the European Union are referred to as intra-EU supplies and purchases of goods from other EU Member States are referred to as intra-EU acquisitions.
+Transactions within the European Union are referred to as intra-EU suppliers and acquisitions of goods and intra EU Services.
 VAT is charged based on the destination principle, following two basic rules:

 Business to Business (B2B)

 A supply of services from one taxable person to another, are normally taxed in the country where the customer is established (reverse charge mechanism applies).